"F-bomb" among new words in Merriam-Webster dictionary

 "Sexting" - the sending of sexually explicit messages or images by cell phone - and "f-bomb" - the printable euphemism for a four-letter curse word - also made the list.

-Merriam-Webster said the list offers a revealing look at U.S. culture and the colorful language English speakers adopt to describe it.
+Merriam-Webster said the list offers a revealing look at U.S. culture and the colourful language English speakers adopt to describe it.

 The term "underwater" reflects the familiar struggles of homeowners who owe more on their mortgage loan than their properties are worth, while the lighter "aha moment" gives a nod to media mogul Oprah Winfrey's signature phrase describing a flash of sudden realization.